Eric Dusingizimana

 Eric Dusingizimana (born 21 March 1987) is a Rwandan cricketer and civil engineer who also captained the Rwanda national cricket team.
-He is also a Guinness World Record holder in cricket which he set in 2016 for a social cause.
-He was well known for his marathon batting effort in 2016 where he batted for 51 hours non-stop in order to set a Guinness World Record.
-He decided to bat for such long time in order to raise funds for the construction of Gahanga International Cricket Stadium.
+He is also a Guinness World Record holder for his marathon effort in 2016 when he batted for 51 hours non-stop in order to raise funds for the construction of Gahanga International Cricket Stadium.

 Early life

 He was born in a family of six siblings.
 He witnessed the 1994 Rwandan genocide as a six-year-old boy.
-He along with his family members managed to survive from the genocide which killed more than 600,000 people in Rwanda.
+He along with his family members managed to survive the genocide, which killed more than 600,000 people in Rwanda.
 He began playing cricket at the age of 18 in 2006 when he was studying in the high school.
-He idolised MS Dhoni and AB de Villiers during his young age when he started playing the sport of cricket.
-He pursued interest in the sport of cricket due to the close interrelationship cricket had with the subject combination which he selected for his studies.
+He idolised AB de Villiers and MS Dhoni when he started playing cricket.
+He pursued interest in cricket due to cricket being in tune with the subject combination which he selected for his studies.